 At Hardin Advanced Dentistry, we place and restore dental implants right in our office, so you can receive all of your dental care in our state-of-the-art facility.

-Please call (513) 813-2716 to speak with us about arguably the best implant dentistry Cincinnati, Mason, and Dayton, Ohio has to offer.
+Please call (513) 813-2716 to speak with us about arguably the best implant dentistry Cincinnati, Mason, Ohio, and beyond has to offer.

 What are Dental Implants?